percona/percona-server/doc/source/tokudb/tokudb_variables.rst

 temporary files.
 The bulk loader can create large temporary files while it is loading a table, so putting these temporary files on a disk separate from the data directory can be useful.

+For example, it can make sense to use a high-performance disk for the data directory and a very inexpensive disk for the temporary directory.
+The default location for TokuDB's temporary files is the MySQL data directory.

 :variable:`tokudb_load_save_space` determines whether the data is compressed or not.
 The error message ``ERROR 1030 (HY000): Got error 1 from storage engine``